WojtekKamilowski/CI_PP3_TDP/README.md

 ## Validation

-[CI Python Linter](https://pep8ci.herokuapp.com/) was used to perfrom the check if the code meets PEP8 requirements.
+[CI Python Linter](https://pep8ci.herokuapp.com/) was used to perform the check if the code meets PEP8 requirements.
 All clear, no errors found:
 <img src="docs/validation/pep8-validation.png">

 [Back to Table Of Contents](#table-of-contents)